The first liver transplant at Northwestern Memorial Hospital was in 1993; much has changed since those early days of organ transplantation.

 A Guiding Team

 Even amid the seriousness of the situation, there were some laughs, Meryl admits with a chuckle.
 The day of the surgery, she forgot to dilute the betadine solution used to sterilize Jerry’s skin.
-So he was rolled into the operating room in an unusually bright orange hue.
+So he underwent the surgery… in an unusually bright orange hue.

 Joking aside, Jerry is grateful for their choice.
-“We had a lot of confidence.
-Dr. Abecassis is an exceptional surgeon,” he says.
+“We had a lot of confidence,” he says

 “The liver always came first.”